Fort San Pedro (Iloilo)

 Fort San Pedro, also called Fuerza de la Nuestra Señora del Rosario, was a military defense structure in Iloilo City, Philippines.
 It was built in 1602 by Pedro Bravo de Acuña to protect the city from Moro and Dutch attacks, and was completely destroyed during World War II.

-It was the second Spanish-built fort after the one in Cebu (also Fort San Pedro) in the Philippines and Asia.
+It was declared an important cultural property in 2016 by the National Museum of the Philippines (NMP) and is the second Spanish-built fort in the Philippines and Asia, following the one in Cebu (also named Fort San Pedro).

 History

+Prior to the founding of the fort, records show the presence of wooden defense installations in Arevalo, Iloilo as early as 1599.
+A Spanish captain Joan Garcia de Sierra successfully defended a wooden fort at Arevalo against attacks from Mindanao tribes.
+While he himself was killed in the battle.